 The Village should utilize incentives, capital improvements, and development regulations to encourage the infill of existing development or extension of existing developed areas.
-Greenfield development should be assessed on a case-by-case basis and could be deemed suitable if it is seen as a catalyst for responsible, short-term infill development in adjacent areas.
+Greenfield development should be assessed on a case-by-case basis, and could be deemed suitable if it is seen as a catalyst to responsible, sort-term infill development in adjacent areas.